 If you require assistance with your AMBI student account or accessing ICT facilities, please contact IT Support by lodging your enquiry by phone on (02) 8076 2248 or emailing [email protected].

 At AMBI, we believe that students should be learning in a variety of ways.

 All students will have access to Google Classroom, a blended learning platform that allows trainers and students to create, share and grade assignments.
-Students enrolled in relevant units of competency will also have access to Catapult eLearning System, which contains both theory and assessment tasks related to that particular unit.
+Students enrolled in relevant units of competency will also have access to Sharepoint where the trainer will share the learning guides and other teaching materials that need to study online.
+It is including, but not limited to both theory and assessment tasks related to that particular unit.